 Without the distraction of social media, teenagers were able to fully experience the adolescent life.
 This meant making their own clothes, gossiping over the telephone, listening to records, and having sleepovers with their friends.

-Here are our picks for the best teen movies and chick flicks from the 80s, still worth watching even after all these years.
+Here are our picks for the best chick flick movies from the 80s that are still worth watching even after all these years!